NETLEY ABBEY MATTERS!

 Netley Military Hospital Gas Tender

 The site of the Hospital Gas Works is still just visible amidst the trees and bushes' growth of 125 years+.
-Julie's photo below, taken in 2019, shows the remains of parts of the walls and stairs.
+Julie's photo top right, taken in 2019, shows the remains of parts of the walls and stairs.

 The little map to the right shows where the Gas Works with its "gasometers" were within the Hospital Grounds.